obiwanskywalkr/odin-todo-list/README.md

 A To-Do List web app built with HTML, CSS, and JavaScript.

-The goal of this project was to get some extra practice organizing JavaScript code with modules, using webpack, and a special emphasis on implementing SOLID principles.
+The goal of this project was to get extra practice organizing JavaScript code with modules, using webpack, and to create a great portfolio project.